 Danielle Laraque-Arena is a Senior Scholar-in-Residence at the New York Academy of Medicine, focusing on health equity and health disparities.
 She is President and Professor Emerita of SUNY Upstate Medical University; Adjunct Professor of Epidemiology at the School of Public Health, Columbia University; Associate Director of the Injury Free Coalition for Kids, a national program modelled after the Nova award winning program, at the Harlem Hospital Injury Prevention Program; and is honored to have joined the board of directors of Prevent Child Abuse America in 2019.

-Dr. Laraque-Arena’s national and international work has focused on education and research addressing the needs of underserved populations.
-She has received numerous awards including the BEAR Award for Leadership (2014) from the Brady Center to Prevent Gun Violence, in recognition of her years of work advocating for injury prevention efforts as exemplified by the ASK campaign, and the Job Lewis Smith Award (2010), a national award given for outstanding service in community pediatrics encompassing service to children through teaching, public service, and innovations in patterns of care.
-Dr. Laraque-Arena is the Past President of the Academic Pediatric Association (APA).
-She was the 2001 United States Public Health Service Primary Care Policy Fellow (representing the American Academy of Pediatrics) and the New York State American Academy of Pediatrics (AAP) District II Chair and a member of the AAP board of directors (2012–16).
-She has been a member of the Ray E. Helfer Society since 2009 and was elected to the American Pediatric Society in 2005 and to the New York Academy of Medicine in 2000.
+Dr. Laraque-Arena has trained countless fellows in General Academic Pediatrics, General Internal Medicine, Environmental Health, and Child Abuse Pediatrics and mentored numerous faculty, students, and other trainees.
+She has authored more than 100 peer-reviewed publications and numerous other review articles, chapters, educational materials.
+She now serves on the Editorial Board of Pediatric Medicine, Shanghai, China.
+Dr. Laraque-Arena has received numerous awards including the BEAR Award for Leadership from the Brady Center to Prevent Gun Violence and the Job Lewis Smith Award, a national award given for outstanding service in community pediatrics encompassing service to children.
+Dr. Laraque-Arena is the Past President of the Academic Pediatric Association.
+She was the 2001 United States Public Health Service Primary Care Policy Fellow and the New York State American Academy of Pediatrics District II Chair and a member of the AAP board of directors.